US Trademark Search Tess: Everything You Need to Know

 The main reason to perform a US trademark search TESS is finding out if there is a “likelihood of confusion” related to your desired mark.
 Likelihood of confusion occurs when there is a mark registered with the USPTO that is similar to your mark and is used to identify goods or services that are close to your own.
 It's possible for identical marks to be used by companies that provide completely different services.

 If you find a mark that may prevent you from registering your trademark and file your application anyway, you will not be able to get a refund for your fee if your application is rejected.

 If you need help performing a US trademark search TESS, you can post your legal needs on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.